bmellink/IBusBM/README.md

 Note: If no other sensors are connected to the iBUS you have the option to replace the diode with an 1.2k Ohm resistor.

-### Example code for servo output only
+### Example code for servo output only (AVR)

-This example is for any Arduino board.
+This example is for any AVR Arduino board.
+Note: this example is for AVR based boards only as the esp32 library does not support the analogwrite() function used by the servo.h library.

 ```
 #include <IBusBM.h>